svenvc/docs/zinc/zinc-websockets-paper.md

           webSocket sendMessage: message ] repeat ]).

 We start a default server on port 1701 and replace its delegate with a ZnWebSocketDelegate.
-The ZnWebSocketDelegate will pass each correct web socket request on / to its handler.
+The ZnWebSocketDelegate will pass each correct web socket request on to its handler.
 In this example, a block is used as handler.
-The handler is given an instanciated, connected ZnWebSocket instance.
+The handler is given a new connected ZnWebSocket instance.
 For the echo service, we go into a repeat loop, reading a message and sending it back.

 Finally, you can stop the server using

     ZnServer stopDefault.

-Although the code above works it will eventually encounter two NetworkErrors:
+Although the code above works, it will eventually encounter two NetworkErrors:

 - ConnectionTimedOut
 - ConnectionClosed (or its more specific subclass ZnWebSocketClosed)